Best NAS for Small Business 2026: Synology, UGREEN & UniFi Compared

 Should I use a NAS or cloud storage for my business?

 Both.
 A NAS gives you fast local access, one-time cost, and full data privacy.
 Cloud storage provides offsite redundancy for disaster recovery.
 The practical approach: use your NAS for active data and script nightly backups to cold cloud storage like iDrive or Backblaze B2.
+For a full breakdown of cloud options, see our best cloud storage for small business comparison.

 Affiliate Disclosure: This article contains affiliate links.
 If you make a purchase through these links, we may earn a small commission at no extra cost to you.